TobikoData/sqlmesh/docs/concepts/models/sql_models.md

   ON employees.id = countries.employee_id
 ```

 SQLMesh will detect that the model depends on both employees and countries.
 When evaluating this model, it will ensure that employees and countries will be evaluated first.
 External dependencies that are not defined in SQLMesh are also supported.
-SQLMesh can either depend on them via a schedule or through signals if you are using [Airflow](../../../integrations/airflow).
+SQLMesh can either depend on them implicitly through a candence or through signals if you are using [Airflow](../../../integrations/airflow).

 Although automatic dependency detection works most of the time, there may be specific cases where you want to define them manually.
 You can do so in the Model DDL with the [dependencies property](../overview/#properties).